montehurd/mediawiki-quickstart/README.md

 ### Important component notes

-- Do not use `composer install`, `npm install` or `npm ci` in your components' `setup.sh` files
+- Do not use `composer install`, `npm install` or `npm ci` in your components' `setup.sh` files.

-  The installer takes care of this automatically if it sees your component contains `composer.json` / `package.json` / `package-lock.json`
+  The installer takes care of this automatically if it sees your component contains `composer.json` / `package.json` / `package-lock.json`.

-  It also rebuilds localization caches after installations complete so no need to run `php maintenance/rebuildLocalisationCache.php`
+  It also rebuilds localization caches after installations complete so no need to run `php maintenance/rebuildLocalisationCache.php`.

-- Ensure you name your component's folder the same way the extension or skin is named on Gerrit, this is because the installer clones your component from Gerrit using the name from this folder
+- Ensure you name your component's folder the same way the extension or skin is named on Gerrit, this is because the installer clones your component from Gerrit using the name from this folder.

 ## Testing

-Run a variety of tests using the commands below
+Run a variety of tests using the commands below.

 ### Parser

-- Run parser tests
+- Run parser tests.

 ```bash
 ./run_parser_tests